rchampourlier/YmsGradientButton/README.md

 ## Notes
 * This code is written using ARC.
 * Please read [the project wiki](https://github.com/kickingvegas/YmsGradientButton/wiki/Configuration) on GitHub for more information.

+## License

+### Original license

+Copyright 2012 Yummy Melon Software LLC

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.

+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+See the License for the specific language governing permissions and limitations under the License.

+Author: Charles Y. Choi <charles.choi@yummymelon.com>

+### Addendum

+Original license applies.

+Author of the fork: Romain Champourlier <romain@softr.li>